comp110-lytle/comp110/site/exercises/one-shot-battleship.md

     $ python -m exercises.ex02_one_shot_battleship
     Guess a row: 5
     The grid is only 4 by 4.
-Try again:
+Try again: 3
-    Guess a row: 3
     Guess a column: 3
     🟦🟦🟦🟦
     🟦🟦🟦🟦